theme-next/theme-next.org/source/docs/third-party-services/search-services/index.md

 <!-- endtab -->

 <!-- tab Algolia Module → -->
 1. Algolia requires users to upload their search index data either manually or via provided APIs.
-Install and configure {% exturl Hexo Algolia https://github.com/oncletom/hexo-algolia %} in your Hexo directory.
+Install and configure [Hexo Algolia](https://github.com/oncletom/hexo-algolia) in your Hexo directory.
 This plugin will index your site and upload selected data to Algolia.

    {% code lang:bash %}
    $ cd hexo